akka/akka/akka-docs/rst/scala/routing.rst

 .. includecode:: code/docs/actor/ActorDocSpec.scala#reply-with-sender

-Note that different code would be needed if the routees were not children of the router, i.e. if they were provided when the router was created.

-Routers and Supervision
+Supervision
-^^^^^^^^^^^^^^^^^^^^^^^
+***********

-Routees can be created by a router or provided to the router when it is created.
-Any routees that are created by a router will be created as the router's children.
+Routees that are created by a pool router will be created as the router's children.
 The router is therefore also the children's supervisor.

-The supervision strategy of the router actor can be configured with the :meth:`RouterConfig.supervisorStrategy` property.
+The supervision strategy of the router actor can be configured with the ``supervisorStrategy`` property of the Pool.
 If no configuration is provided, routers default to a strategy of “always escalate”.
 This means that errors are passed up to the router's supervisor for handling.
 The router's supervisor will decide what to do about any errors.